Commentary on the Hexameron

 The Commentary includes extracts from the lost writings of Alexander Polyhistor, and the author appears to have had direct access to copies of Polyhistor.
 It is also a useful early witness to the Physiologus.
 That it could not have been written by Eustathius of Antioch, who was deposed in 330, is clear from the material it draws from the Homilies on the Hexameron of Basil the Great, delivered around 370.
 In addition, Eusebius of Caesarea is labelled "holy" in the work, despite being an enemy of Eustathius.
-Although these factors mean that the name passed down in the manuscripts as author cannot be right, no other obvious candidate for authorship is available.
+Although these factors mean that the name passed down in the manuscripts as the author cannot be right, no other obvious candidate for authorship is available.

 A copy of the Commentary was discovered in Sicily by Cardinal Gugliemo Sirleto in 1583, who intended to publish it but did not do so.
 The first and only edition was printed in 1629 by Leo Allatius, with copious notes and a Latin translation, but also many misprints.
 The text and translation were reprinted by Jacques Paul Migne in the Patrologia Graeca, volume 18.
 No edition has been printed since.
 No translation exists in any modern language.